Astros vs. Angels Prediction

 Houston Astros DFS SPIN

-Houston defeated the Angels by a score of 7-1 last night.
-Yordan Alvarez had a nice game going 2-4 at the plate with 3 runs batted in.
-The Astros look for consecutive victories on Saturday.
+Houston defeated the Angels by a score of 6-1 last night.
+Yordan Alvarez had a big game once again going 3-4 at the plate with a home run.
+The Astros look for the sweep on Sunday.

 Los Angeles Angels DFS SPIN

-The Angels dropped to 24-39 after Friday’s loss.
-Kevin Pillar hit a home run to score LA’s only run of the game.
-The Angels hope to find more success at the plate against Hunter Brown on Saturday night.
+The Angels dropped to 24-40 after Saturday’s loss.
+Nolan Schanuel hit a home run to score LA’s only run of the game.
+The Angels hope to find more success at the plate in the series finale.

 Astros vs. Angels MLB Betting Trends